kjosib/glowing-chainsaw/docs/source/language.rst

 	* A formula-string :code:`@'like this'` which gives a formula to appear in the data cells along this row or column.
-This may optionally be followed by a priority integer, which breaks ties between row and column formulas.
+This may optionally be followed by a priority specification, which a :code:`@` followed by integer to breaks ties between row and column formulas.

+		If row and column both specify a formula, the higher priority number wins.
+The default priority is zero.
 		If row and column formulas are tied for priority, the column formula wins.
 You can also apply formulas to patches declared inside a canvas definition, and these